 At dawn on the twelfth day we raised the twin crests of Mauna Loa and Mauna Kea shimmering under a clear sky on the Southeast horizon.
 It had been a brisk run since leaving Sausalito, the trades well abaft the beam, allowing us to sail for days on end with only the slightest of trim adjustments to the spinnaker.
 The sailing had been as pleasant as one could have hoped, and the three of us had finally stowed our foul weather gear, glad to finally be in the limpid tropics after so many cold days and nights.
-But the constant pressures under sail had caused an ominous fracture to develop in the gooseneck, the swivel fitting that joins the boom to the mast and, since a complete break could disable the vessel, it was imperative to get it repaired.
+But the constant pressures under sail had caused an ominous fracture to develop in the gooseneck, the swivel fitting that joins the boom to the mast, and since a complete break could disable the vessel, it was imperative to get it repaired.
 We headed for Hilo, aiming to find a welder.

 By early morning we had rounded the corner and were sailing in a fresh breeze along the Big Island’s eastern shore.
 Two hundred yards to starboard, hundreds of spinner dolphins cavorted in the raking light.
 True to their name, they shot out of the sea as individuals or in groups, spinning rapidly before plunging back into the deep.
-Their sheer numbers made the ocean’s surface boil, and we watched for hours, transfixed in awe by the spectacle.
+Their sheer numbers made the ocean’s surface boil, and we watched in awe for hours, transfixed by the spectacle.

 That afternoon we fetched the southern tip of the island and lost our breeze, proceeding north under power.
 The Kona Coast is steep-to and offers little in the way of anchorages, so with the last rays of a dying sun we entered Kealakekua Bay, a wide bight backed by the steep slopes of Mauna Loa, considered the sacred harbour of Lono, the Hawaiian fertility god.
 A small fishing village could be seen between the trees on the southern tip and at the other end was Captain Cook’s monument, on the spot where, two centuries earlier, he had been killed by angry natives.
 No other vessels were in the bay and we dropped the hook in 30 feet over sandy bottom, settling in for the night.

 As I brushed my teeth on the deck the next morning, a group of dolphins swam close to our stern.
 Grabbing goggles and fins, I dove in, hoping to interact with them and fulfil a dream I’d had since childhood.
 But they were elusive and kept their distance, edging away each time I approached, allowing me to get no closer than 20 or 30 feet.
 Observing them from a distance, I discovered that they were feeding, and it was a fascinating sight.
 The pod had circled a school of small fish that they kept in tight formation with the bubbles exhaled from their blow-holes.
-In what appeared to be some kind of hierarchical order, one dolphin at a time would enter the maelstrom of circling fish and eat his fill before retreating to the periphery, allowing another to enter and gorge.
+In what appeared to be some kind of hierarchical order, one dolphin at a time would enter the maelstrom of circling fish and eat its fill before retreating to the periphery, allowing another to enter and gorge.
 The more important animals seemed to feed first while the younger, less important dolphins waited their turn.
 I could only marvel at the obvious intelligence of these animals, whose military precision in feeding enabled them to so famously spend much of their time in play.

 Eventually, the pod broke ranks and headed out to deeper water.
 I swam back to the boat to inflate the dinghy and rig the outboard, spending the rest of the morning snorkelling in the crystal-clear waters near Cook’s monument.
 My two shipmates had invited Australian friends visiting the islands to join us for a few days’ cruise and they had planned to meet them at the Kona airport.
 We agreed that I would ferry them ashore in the dinghy and return for them later that evening after their friends had arrived.